LSWR C8 class

 They used a similar boiler to the Drummond M7 0-4-4T and 700 class 0-6-0 engines built for the LSWR.
 They originally used a similar tender to the 700 class, but these were later replaced with Drummond's eight-wheeled bogie "watercart" tenders.
 They were not particularly good steamers, due to their firebox being too small.
-None were ever superheated, and they were withdrawn after service lives of 35 to40 years.
+None were ever superheated, and they were withdrawn after service lives of 35 to 40 years.
 In November 1898, No. 291 worked a train carrying the Grand Duke and Duchess Serge of Russia from Windsor through to Dover on the LCDR.